LazyDal/react-tutorial/README.md

 ```
 So in our parent's render method we pass a callback handleCommentSubmit into the child, through attribute onCommentSubmit.
 Now, whenever the onSubmit event is triggered from CommentForm, handleCommentSubmit callback from CommentBox will be invoked, which as you can see adds comment to commentsData array and than updates the state of CommentBox accordingly.
 And this completes the example.
 When you now save and double-click the html file you should get the example working.
 What is not demonstrated here but is on official React site, is that React is safe - which means you can not directly create HTML from it.
-Only React itself does inserting HTML, while if you try to do this yourself through JavaScript, browser will not render HTML but will show plain text, such as “<h1>This is not HTML</h1>”.
+Only React itself does inserting HTML, while if you try to do this yourself through JavaScript, browser will not render HTML but will show plain text.
 This is done to disable XSS attacks.
 If you still need to process HTML however, it can be done, as shown on official React site, but is not recommended.

+## React and CommonJS Modules

 Now I will show how React is used in a modular fashion.
 To this end we will utilize CommonJS format and npm package manager.
 If you don't have npm installed you can do it from debian linuxes command line like so: sudo apt-get install npm.
 Now enter the directory which will hold the program and type npm init to start the project.
 You can just press enter on each question that will appear.
 After you are finished you will get project.json file in the directory, the all-important file in every npm project.
-Next get React packed for npm like this: npm install --save react. --save flag means react package will be listed as a dependency in project.json file (otherwise it won't).
+Next, get React packed for npm like this: npm install --save react. --save flag means react package will be listed as a dependency in project.json file (otherwise it won't).
 You will see a new folder named node_modules, which is the place where npm holds locally present modules (we will soon see a different use case – globally installed modules) and react folder inside.
 Before trying out react prepacked like this, we will modularize the program by putting views in individual modules, inside the /app/views folder. /app folder usually holds the JavaScript files used by the application, where app.js is the main JavaScript file that wires everything up.

+### Modularizng The Application

-Now simply copy component code in separate files, named as that component with .jsx extension.
+Simply copy component code in separate files, named as that component with .jsx extension.
 However, in every file you need to add reference to react: var React = require('react'); This is the standard way to use npm modules.
 Because we want to use these modules elsewhere, we also add an export statement on the end of the file: module.exports = <ReactComponentName> (replace with actual name).
 Next, in the app folder put the following commentsData.js file:
 ```
 var commentsData = [